This summer, you can earn money by traveling around Europe. Here's how.

 Giacomo Piva, travel industry analyst and co-founder of Radical Storage said: “Europe is seeing a boom in train travel this year.

-We had to begin our hunt for Night Train Testers because of the resurgence in train travel.
+We had to begin our search immediately for Night Train Testers, given the resurgence in train travel.

 The night-train experience should be recorded and reviewed by someone with an objective perspective, to encourage others to join in.

-Candidates should visit the Radical Storage Website Where they will be asked to fill in a simple application form.
+All applicants should visit the Radical Storage Website They’ll need to complete a brief application.

 The deadline for submissions is July 5, 2019.

 New train routes are popping up all across the country.
-Germany The following are some examples of how to get started: BelgiumA new European rail can take Brits directly to Spain.
+Germany The following are some examples of how to get started: BelgiumA new European train will also allow Brits to travel to Spain, without the need to fly.

 The service will run overnight and be operated by Dutch-Belgian startup European Sleeper, who will start the trip in Amsterdam.

-The company has said that the route will stop at Rotterdam, Antwerp, Brussels, and Lille Avignon and Montpellier are the best places to be in the evening.
+The company has said that the route will stop at Rotterdam, Antwerp, Brussels, and Lille Avignon Montpellier Perpignan Figueras and more.
 Girona In the morning, on its way to destination.

-You can also use Eurostar Take just one hour 22 minutes from the UK LilleThis means that Brits can join in the adventure.
+Then, you can use the Eurostar Take just one hour 22 minutes from the UK LilleThis means that Brits can join in the adventure.

 Brits can reach France, which has been dubbed the world’s most popular holiday destination on the train thank to direct Eurostar services between London and Paris.